In Your Veins

 In Your Veins (I skuggan av värmen; lit.
 'In the shadow of the warmth') is a 2009 Swedish/Norwegian drama film.
 It is based on the autobiographical novel by Lotta Thell.
-The film adaption was produced by Anna Croneman and directed by Beata Gårdeler, with the screenplay written by Karin Arrhenius.
+The film adaptation was produced by Anna Croneman and directed by Beata Gårdeler, with the screenplay written by Karin Arrhenius.

 Plot

 Eva (Malin Crépin) is a security officer struggling with heroin addiction.
 She tries to hide this secret from her colleagues and her new lover Erik (Joel Kinnaman) who is a police officer.